Mayadiamant/Python-Final-Project/README.md

 # README: Hormonal Contraceptives and Stress Responses Analysis

 ## Project Overview:
 This project focuses on analyzing the effects of hormonal contraceptives (HC) versus natural cycling (NC) on physiological and cognitive responses.
+In this project we created the dataset based on the article stated below.
 The primary objectives are:

 1. Investigating differences in cortisol and sAA responses to stress and emotional stimuli between HC and NC groups.
 2. Analyzing memory performance for positive and negative emotional stimuli in both groups.